Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Keep in mind:

-* There can only be one Academy game object in a scene.
 * If you are using multiple training areas, make sure all the Agents have the same `Behavior Name` and `Behavior Parameters`